mindlessroman/terraform-provider-azuredevops/README.md

 $ cd terraform-provider-azuredevops
 ```

+Once you've cloned, run the `./scripts/build.sh` and `./scripts/local-install.sh`, as recommended [here](https://github.com/microsoft/terraform-provider-azuredevops/blob/master/docs/contributing.md#3-build--install-provider).
+These commands will sideload the plugin for Terraform.

 ### Using a directory separate from GOPATH

 The infrastructure supports building and testing the provider outside `GOPATH` in an arbitrary directory.